AXIS D1110 Video Decoder 4K

 MQTT

 MQTT (Message Queuing Telemetry Transport) is a standard messaging protocol for the Internet of Things (IoT).
 It was designed for simplified IoT integration and is used in a wide variety of industries to connect remote devices with a small code footprint and minimal network bandwidth.
-The MQTT client in Axis device firmware can simplify integration of data and events produced in the device to systems which are not video management software (VMS).
+The MQTT client in Axis device software can simplify integration of data and events produced in the device to systems which are not video management software (VMS).

 Set up the device as an MQTT client.
 MQTT communication is based on two entities, the clients and the broker.
 The clients can send and receive messages.
 The broker is responsible for routing messages between clients.